Driving With Hand Controls

 If you are a Patient of Craig Hospital, you can work on getting your Hand Control License with their team.

-Other drivers can apply for the CNS Adaptive Driving Certification program.
+Other drivers can apply for the Health Promotion Partners Driving Certification program.

 8am -5pm Monday to Friday